bhisaac/5eFP/5eFP-SRD.md

 ### Feature: Researcher

-During a round of downtime, before you spend one or more coins on research, you gain **+⛁** this round for research only.
+During a round of downtime, before you spend one or more coins on upgrades, you gain +⛁ this round for research upgrades only.

 The following downtime options open up for you and your allies in HQ.
-- **Research: (feature, item, location, or lore).** Choose research from the desired type and add it to the list of available HQ research.
+- **Research Upgrades: (feature, item, location, or lore).** Choose the desired research and add it to the list of available HQ research.
 By default, research requires five coins to complete.
+When the research is complete, the players decide and learn 1 new piece of information about the nature of the research.
+If it is determined that more than 1 piece of information can be gained through research, the PCs must begin and complete new research for each additional piece of information.
+Completing research on a feature upgrades gameplay, making the feature playable.
 - Spend any number of ⛁ on research.

 ## Sailor

-DESC TBD.
+TBD.

 **Tool Proficiencies:** Navigator's tools, vehicles (water)